 What is fica? - cnnmoney, Under the federal insurance contributions act (fica) 12.4% of earned income up to an annual limit must be paid into social security, and an additional 2.9% must be.
-What is a fica limit ? | ehow, The federal insurance contributions act (fica) gives the government authority to collect taxes for social security and medicare. the taxing provisions were originally.
-What is the fica withholding limit for 2012 - the q&a wiki, What is the fica withholding limit for 2013? $110,000. what is fica? fica stands for federal insurance contribution (tax) act. you and your employer both contribute a.
+What is a fica limit ? | ehow, What is a fica limit?. the federal insurance contributions act (fica) gives the government authority to collect taxes for social security and medicare. the taxing.
+What is fica & medicare? | ehow - ehow | how to - discover, What is fica & medicare?. fica is an acronym for the federal insurance contribution act. it refers to the deductions employers withhold from employee earnings for.

 What is the employer fica match? - questions & answers, Accounting q&a when an employer computes payroll taxes for a payroll, there are two taxes where it is required by law to pay to the government an amount identical.
 What is the employee's social security tax rate for 2014, What is the employee's social security tax rate for 2014? the employee's social security tax rate for 2014 is 6.2% of the first $117,000 of wages, salaries, etc..
 Federal insurance contributions act tax - wikipedia, the, Federal insurance contributions act (fica) tax / ˈ f aɪ k ə / is a united states federal payroll (or employment) tax imposed on both employees and employers to.